StackVista/stackstate-docs/stackpacks/integrations/apache-tomcat.md

 See the [JMX Check documentation](jmx.md) for a list of configuration options usable by all JMX-based checks.
 The page also describes how the Agent tags JMX metrics.

-Restart the Agent to start sending Tomcat metrics to StackState.
+Restart the Agent to start sending Tomcat metrics to Rancher Observability.

 Configuration Options: